mad-lab-fau/mad-gui/README.md

 ## Adjusting Constants

-You can create your own settings by creating a class, which inherits from our `BaseSettings <https://github.com/mad-lab-fau/mad-gui/blob/main/mad_gui/config/settings.py#L1>`_.
+You can create your own settings by creating a class, which inherits from our [BaseSettings](https://github.com/mad-lab-fau/mad-gui/blob/main/mad_gui/config/settings.py#L1)>`_.
 The following example makes use of the BaseSettings and simply overrides some properties:

 ```python